 The palm of each glove feels tough and offers plenty of grip – useful for gross motor skills such as controlling a snowmobile, and overall these feel hard-wearing.
 We took our pair to the Swedish Arctic in a particularly cold December and had no complaints.
 The only thing to watch is sizing – even Sealskinz' XXL size was just a touch on the snug side, so whatever your normal glove size, go bigger here.

-Go big or go home – that's the mantra endorsed by Canada goose, whose Snow Mantra Mitts redefine 'chunky', and whose price redefines the term 'expensive'.
-Still, the Snow Mantras are what happens when a company throws the kitchen sink at a product, and the no-expensive-spared approach has yielded a pair of gloves that wins rave reviews world-wide.
+For the chunkiest cold weather gloves you can get at a price that'll make you wonder if they've put a decimal point in the wrong place, look no further than the Snow Mantra Mitts from Canada Goose.
+The company's thrown absolutely everything at these and put them on sale at a price that redefines the question, "HOW much?", but the rave reviews worldwide suggest that they've succeeded.
 The design is two-in-one, with an heavily insulated inner layer offering 600-fill-power goose down, with elasticated wrists trapping heat further.
 The ripstop shell offers durability, while the anti-slip fingertips and palm allow you to hold objects securely even without the all-singing, all-dancing outer layers.

 Pull on those outer layers though, and your hands are in for a glorious time.
 The three-layer shell stretches in four directions, making it comfortable and tough, and full waterproofing means these gloves will excel in virtually any condition.

 Assuming you don't want to take out a second mortgage on a pair of Snow Mantra Mitts, the Berghaus Windystopper is a much more reasonable proposition as long as you don't mind making a few compromises.
 This glove's a more practical alternative to heavyweight mittens and at a much more reasonable price, with a generous elasticated wrist that makes for a secure fit, plus windproof and breathable Gore Windstopper Fleece construction for plenty of comfort.